daitkar/MondaySpecial/README.md

 4.and hit the command 'npm run watch'

-5.to start node server "node server.js"
+5.and also start second  node server using this command "node server.js" for mail sending its require

 NOW YOU CAN USE OUR APP !!!!!!!!!!!!!!!